Kidney stonesCalcium stones; Nephrolithiasis

 - Potassium magnesium citrate is available over the counter.
 It is proving to be very beneficial in preventing kidney stones.

 - Potassium citrate (such as K-Lyte, Polycitra-K, and Urocit-K) is the only treatment given to people with normal urine calcium levels.
-Between 70 - 75% of patients with recurrent stones have ongoing remission (no stone recurrence) with potassium citrate treatment.
+Between 70 and 75% of people with recurrent stones have ongoing remission (no stone recurrence) with potassium citrate treatment.
 However, some people cannot tolerate potassium citrate because of side effects (stomach problems).

 - Magnesium citrate (such as Citroma and Citro-Nesia) may help people who develop calcium stones from impaired intestinal absorption due to short bowel disease.

 Citrates may cause stomach upset.
 People with struvite stones, urinary tract infections, bleeding disorders, or kidney damage should not use these products.
-Patients who take citrate supplements containing potassium should not take any other medications that contain potassium or prevent its loss (such as potassium-sparing diuretics).
-People with peptic ulcers should avoid citrate supplements, or discuss using non-tablet forms with their doctor.
+People who take citrate supplements containing potassium should not take any other medications that contain potassium or prevent its loss.
+People with peptic ulcers should avoid citrate supplements, or discuss using non-tablet forms with their doctors.Phosphates

 - Neutral (nonacidic) sodium or potassium phosphate (such as K-Phos, Neutral, and Neutra-Phos) is usually taken four times a day after meals to prevent kidney stones.
 Diarrhea is a possible side effect.